canro91/canro91.github.io/_posts/2022-12-17-LessonsOnAFailedProject.md

 Software projects don't fail because of the tech stack, programming languages, or frameworks.

-Choosing the right tech stack and tools is critical for the success of a software project.
+Sure, choosing the right tech stack is critical for the success of a software project.
 But software projects fail due to unclear expectations and communication issues.
-I've heard the same thing about marriages, by the way.

 Even unclear expectations are a communication issue too.

 This is a failed software project that was killed by unclear expectations and poor communication.

-Even though our team delivered the project, we made some mistakes and I learned a lesson.

-Before sharing the lessons, let me give you some context about this project.

 This was a one-month project to integrate a Property Management System (PMS) with a third-party Guest Messaging System.
 The idea was to sync reservations and guest data to this third-party system, so hotels could send their guests reminders and Welcome messages.

+Even though our team delivered the project, we made some mistakes and I learned a lesson or two.

 ## 1. Minimize Moving Parts